mike-brookes/BeagleBone-I2C/README.md

 - I used the default Debian install - Ubuntu will work just as well.
 - JetBrains CLion IDE
 - On a Mac book pro I use a SSHFS connection to automatically publish compiled binaries to the BBB *just to save time*
-- xtools cross compiler for compiling compatible executables for the BBB.
+- xtools cross compiler for compiling ARM-LINUX compatible executables for the BBB.

 **Notes**
-By default I2C2 is available for use - this I2C Bus is available on Block P9 pins 19 (SCL) and 20 (SDA) see image below.
+By default I2C2 is available for use on the BBB

+**nb** this I2C Bus is available on Block P9 pins 19 (SCL) and 20 (SDA) see image below.

 The header file can very easily be modified for other I2C Buses as required, just add a new constant I2C_# with the relevant file path and increment the total I2C Buses constant.

 **Issues**